 So far, I’ve published four novels, two picture books, and one biography.
 My work has been nominated for numerous awards and has received accolades in professional review journals.
-My picture book, Seed Magic, was called a “must have for all libraries” by School Library Journal.
+My picture book, Seed Magic, was called a “must have for all libraries” by School Library Journal and was selected for the Atlanta Mayor’s Summer Reading Club for 2018.
 I earned an MFA in writing for children and young adults from Vermont College of Fine Arts.

 My writing career began when I worked as a newspaper journalist.
 My first assignment was to interview someone famous.
 I took on a Boston radio personality and completely flubbed it.
 It was a good lesson learned.
 Since then, I’ve honed my skills through hundreds of interviews with personalities large and small.

 I sharpened my research skills writing both historical fiction and history.
 Working as a librarian for more than 20 years, several of those as a reference librarian, gave me experience in helping people find information.
 And I know how to recognize a reliable source, which can be tricky in this information age.

 Besides a biography of Bloody Mary, and a picture book for children at risk of abuse, my nonfiction for children and adults has appeared in newspapers and magazines.

 I’m a founder of the LoonSong retreat in Minnesota, set up for writers of children and young adult fiction and nonfiction.
 I co-lead a picture book writing workshop there.